 What you can expect

 - Designated IISA staff are authorised to provide immigration advice and services and are regulated by the Office of the Immigration Services Commissioner (OISC).
 You will be informed of the advice they are able to provide and if our staff cannot deal with your enquiry, you will be referred you to a suitable external agency.

 - Our staff will treat you with respect and put your needs and interests first.

-- Information about you will be treated as strictly confidential and in compliance with our Confidentiality Code (see below).
+- Information about you will be treated as strictly confidential and in compliance with our Data Protection/Fair processing statement (see below).

 - Our advisers are professionally trained, experienced and where appropriate, qualified to recognised standards.